deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13925/index.md

 ![](figures/figures_5_0.png)

-> 🔼 Figure 3 illustrates the flexible training and inference pipelines of FiTv2, which processes images as dynamic sequences of tokens to handle various resolutions and aspect ratios.
+> 🔼 Figure 3 illustrates the flexible training and inference pipelines of FiTv2, which treat images as sequences of tokens to enable flexible image generation at various resolutions and aspect ratios.
 > <details>
 > <summary>read the caption</summary>
 > Fig. 3: Overview of (a) flexible training pipeline, and (b) flexible inference pipeline.
 We conceptualize images as dynamic sequences of tokens, allowing for flexible image generation across different resolutions and aspect ratios.